mduncan23/Tanzanian-Water-Wells-Analysis/README.md

 ![initial_plot](/photos/quantity_percent.png)

 #### `extraction_type_class` Visualization
-When we look at well functionality based on the `extraction_type_class` of the well we can clearly see that mechanical wells have a lower functionality rate than the manual powered wells.
+When we look at well functionality based on the `extraction_type_class` of the well we can clearly see that automatic (not man-powered) wells have a lower functionality rate than the manual powered wells.

 62% of all wells extracted by motor and 57% of those extracted by wind power are in need of repair.
 It makes sense that the more complex wells would need repairs more often and should be a focus for inspections.